Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Our program includes an experienced multidisciplinary team of clinicians, all with specialized training in the care of children with neurologic congenital anomalies.
 Our team members represent multiple departments, programs and services across Boston Children's, including:

 About our director: Benjamin Warf, MD

 Dr. Warf received his medical degree from Harvard University.
 He began his career in pediatric neurosurgery at Boston Children's Hospital in 1991 as the first Pediatric Fellow in Neurological Surgery.
-From Children’s, he took a position at University of Kentucky where he became Chief of Pediatric Neurosurgery.
+From Boston Children’s, he took a position at University of Kentucky where he became Chief of Pediatric Neurosurgery.

 In 2000, Dr. Warf and his family moved to Uganda to help found a hospital for pediatric neurosurgery with CURE International, a non-profit Christian medical mission organization.
 While at CURE, he served as Medical Director and established the only pediatric neurosurgery hospital in Sub-Saharan Africa.